godotengine/godot-docs/classes/class_@gdscript.rst

 **@export_enum** **(** :ref:`String<class_String>` names, ... **)** |vararg|

 Export an :ref:`int<class_int>` or :ref:`String<class_String>` property as an enumerated list of options.
 If the property is an :ref:`int<class_int>`, then the index of the value is stored, in the same order the values are provided.
-You can add specific identifiers for allowed values using a colon.
+You can add explicit values using a colon.
 If the property is a :ref:`String<class_String>`, then the value is stored.

 See also :ref:`@GlobalScope.PROPERTY_HINT_ENUM<class_@GlobalScope_constant_PROPERTY_HINT_ENUM>`.